Communication

 Supporting Communication – Key strategies

-Individualised, stage specific strategies and supports can be discussed with the team around the child.
+Individualised, stage specific strategies and supports can be discussed with the team around the child or young person.